-The specialists at our centre's do privately bill and there is likely to be additional out-of-pocket expenses associated with your consutlation, investigations, procedures (including injections) and consumables.
+The specialists at our clinic's do privately bill and there is likely to be additional out-of-pocket expenses associated with your consultation, investigations, procedures (including injections) and consumables.

 It is important that you understand what the cost of any consultations, diagnostic investigations, pathology and procedures may cost.
 Please ensure you discuss this with our friendly team at the time of making an appointment.
 The fees charged are at the sole discretion of each Ophthalmologist.

 Medicare Rebate Amount

 Injection (one eye)

 injection (second eye)

 Please be advised that any fees for procedures, tests and lasers are not covered by your private health.

 A Medicare rebate will apply except for consumables e.g. eye patches.